liewteh/challenge-london-mini-guide/challenge-chat-server/README.md

 - Follow the "Making a Pull Request" guide on https://codeyourfuture.github.io/syllabus-master/others/making-a-pull-request.html

+- Then run `npm install` after opening a terminal in the new project directory.

 - Note that this repo was made by simply running `create-react-app` exactly as you have done in the past.
 There is nothing special about it!

 ### Example screenshot of Simple React app